 The exhibition is constantly being added to and has now grown to become the greatest Beatles’ experience available in the world today.

-I found The Magical Beatles Museum to be a real eye opener and should thrill the thousands of Beatles fans who visit, whether they are new to the band and its history or like me having grown up listening to their music.
+I found the Liverpool Beatles Museum to be a real eye opener and should thrill the thousands of Beatles fans who visit, whether they are new to the band and its history or like me having grown up listening to their music.
 Many Beatles fans may not know about The Quarrymen, The Silver Beatles and Pete Bests earlier band The Black Jacks but this Museum helps put the history of the band into some perspective.

 The key advantage is that the museum is in Mathew Street, next door to The Grapes, which as every hard-core Beatles fan will know is where Pete Best informed Neil Aspinall that he had been released from the band after his meeting with Brian Epstein.
 The Cavern Club is also just a few metres away.